 The Annie E. Casey Foundation Joins White House Initiative to Support Young Men of Color

 The Annie E. Casey Foundation and nine other philanthropies are joining efforts with the White House to help America’s young men of color reach their full potential and give all young people the opportunity to lead a healthy and productive life.
-In total, these national foundations have pledged to contribute a combined $7.5 million to coordinate the initiative.
+The Casey Foundation, along with The Atlantic Philanthropies, Bloomberg Philanthropies, California Endowment, Ford Foundation, John and James L. Knight Foundation, Kapor Center for Social Impact, Open Society Foundations, Robert Wood Johnson Foundation and the W.K.
+Kellogg Foundation have pledged to contribute a combined $7.5 million to coordinate the initiative.

 “This is an important milestone in a movement that has been growing over the last 20 years, and we wholeheartedly support this effort,” said Patrick McCarthy, president and CEO of the Casey Foundation.
 “Our grant making focuses on ensuring that all children have a fair chance to reach their potential in the neighborhoods, school and in life.
 But when we take an honest look at our communities, it becomes obvious that boys of color have a tough time making it through childhood successfully.”